The Daniel hotel is open again

 Abhijit “Beej” Das, CEO of Boston East India Hotels and its subsidiary Troca Hotels, the company which owns and manages The Daniel, said at the time that though it was a “very difficult decision” to close the hotel and cancel reservations, there was a chill coming and he could not sell rooms without heat, and space heaters were not a viable option.

-The bride was able to move her wedding to The Brunswick Inn after a last-minute cancellation.
+The bride was able to move her wedding to The Brunswick Hotel after a last-minute cancellation.

 The HVAC system has been broken for months, requiring staff to purchase 42 window air conditioning units for the rooms over the summer and causing flooding in the ballroom.
 The elevator has also been broken for several months, but Das said that was an unrelated issue.

-Note: A previous version of this article incorrectly named the hotel where the bride was able to have her wedding.